 Draft Bond Projects Schedule:

 The schedule for our Hood River School District 2016 Bond Projects is quickly taking shape.
 While the Project Schedule is still a working document, it is important to share this information with interested community and staff members to allow for maximum involvement throughout the next weeks, months and years of design and construction.
 A top priority for our School Board and School District Administration is to create the conditions for you to be meaningfully engaged in projects that affect your community school.
-Click here to review the 2016 Bond Project Schedule.
+Click here to review the 2016 Bond Project Schedule updated 10-31-17.

 In short order, we will be engaging School-Community Work Groups at May Street Elementary and Wy’east Middle School to begin collecting input for new construction projects.
 Please take a look at the dates on the October - December Schedule for May St, Wy'east, and Hood River Middle and reach out to your principal if you would like to participate on a School-Community Work Group.